 Golfer's elbow is usually diagnosed based on your medical history and a physical exam.
 To evaluate pain and stiffness, the doctor might apply pressure to the affected area or ask you to move your elbow, wrist and fingers in various ways.

 An X-ray can help the doctor rule out other causes of elbow pain, such as a fracture or arthritis.
 Rarely, more comprehensive imaging studies — such as MRI — are performed.

 - Rest.
 Put your golf game or other repetitive activities on hold until the pain is gone.
-If you return to activity too soon, you may make it worse.
+If you return to activity too soon, you can worsen your condition.

-- Gradually return to your usual activities.
+Gradually return to your usual activities.
 When your pain is gone, practice the arm motions of your sport or activity.
-Review your golf or tennis swing with an instructor and make adjustments if needed.
+Review your golf or tennis swing with an instructor to ensure that your technique is correct, and make adjustments if needed.

-- Ask your doctor when surgery is appropriate.
 Surgery is seldom necessary.
-But if your signs and symptoms don't respond to conservative treatment in six to 12 months, surgery may be an option.
-A new procedure involves minimally invasive, ultrasound-guided removal of scar tissue in the region of the tendon pain.
+But if your signs and symptoms don't respond to conservative treatment in six to 12 months, surgery might be an option.
+A new approach called the TENEX procedure involves minimally invasive, ultrasound-guided removal of scar tissue in the region of the tendon pain.
 More study is needed.

 Preparing for your appointment

-You'll probably start by seeing your primary care physician.
+You'll probably start by seeing your primary doctor.
 If you don't improve with rest, ice and over-the-counter medications, your doctor might refer you to a sports medicine specialist or to a doctor with advanced training in musculoskeletal disorders.

 Here's some information to help you get ready for your appointment.

 What you can do